mnichols08/udemy-courses/free-code-camp/front-end-libraries/jquery/README.md

 - [x] View our news article for `<em>` to learn the difference between `<i>` and `<em>` and their uses.

 Note that while the `<i>` tag has traditionally been used to emphasize text, it has since been adopted for use as a tag for icons.
 The `<em>` tag is now widely accepted as the tag for emphasis.
 Either will work for this challenge.

+## Remove an Element Using jQuery
+Now let's remove an HTML element from your page using jQuery.

+jQuery has a function called .remove() that will remove an HTML element entirely.

+- [x] Remove the #target4 element from the page by using the .remove() function.